Pulling Back on "PARP Inhibitors"

 - Ovarian cancer experts are discussing what the official indications for these drugs will be, given the rapidly changing landscape with the withdrawals.

-The withdrawals apply to late-line treatment indications for Lynparza, Zejula, and Rubraca, but do not affect other indications for PARP inhibitor maintenance treatment in ovarian cancer.
+It’s important to note that these withdrawals apply to late-line treatment indications for Lynparza, Zejula, and Rubraca, but do not affect other indications for PARP inhibitor maintenance treatment in ovarian cancer.

 Several US ovarian cancer experts are currently discussing what the official indications for these drugs will be, given the rapidly changing landscape with the withdrawals.
+“I think all of us don’t know the future about whether or not in three years this conversation will be that really the only women that should be getting PARP inhibitors are women with BRCA gene mutations.” – adds Dr Growdon

 PARP Inhibitors: Who Should Get It?